Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Introduction

 \subsection{Contributions}

-In this article, we depict different performance problems and challenges to reliably recover PPG signals from faces.
+This article depicts different performance problems and challenges to recovering PPG signals from faces reliably.
 We improve several components of the rPPG pipeline with novel ideas.
-The main contributions to the pipeline can be summarized as follows:
+The main contributions can be summarized as follows:

 \begin{itemize} \itemsep{0pt} \parskip{0pt} \item We provide a new method to stabilize the movement and facial expression based on a rigid mesh normalization, ensuring that the raw RGB signals are measured from the same facial location regardless of the pose and movement.